chesapeakeripper/chesapeakeripper/README.md

     im kinda apathic so i have to ask you to not vent unless youre close, because i really dont care.

-    dont copy my ponies or do (with credit) idec
+    dont copy my ponies or do (with credit) idrc

     c+h only if fandom or friend (: